 Not sterilizing jam jars will also reduce the shelf life of your jam quite a bit just as skipping the water bath process does.

 While Crockpots do vary, I’ve personally found mine to never reach 220℉, even when testing a previous batch for 6-8 hours.
-In fact, all that happened after that length of time was a caramelization of the sugars which made the jam turn brown.
-It also didn’t taste that great cooking for so long.
+In fact, all that happened after that length of time was a caramelization of the sugars which made the jam turn brown and had a bitter flavor from the burnt sugars.

 For best results, make sure to cook your jam in the crockpot for 2-3 hours, stirring regularly to help distribute the sugar so that it dissolves completely.